CatalystsReachOut/.github/profile/README.md

 </h2>

 <h3 align="center">
-We founded this community to help people in order to earn credibility, connections and acquire new skills,<br> while contributing to open source in their way of learning. <br>And the main motto of our community is to create value in society.
+We founded this community to help people in order to earn credibility, connections and acquire new skills,while contributing to open source in their way of learning. <br>And the main motto of our community is to create value in society.
 </h3>